 Samples shall be collected at all stormwater discharge outfalls (SDO) that discharge stormwater associated with industrial activity.
-If DEMLR has issued a representative outfall status approval letter, then the permittee shall collect samples from all SDOs in accordance with the ROS approval letter.
+If DEMLR has issued a representative outfall status approval letter, then the permittee shall collect samples from all SDOs or approved representative outfalls in accordance with the ROS approval letter.